Crookes Valley Park: Swimming

 Swimmers entering the mist-covered lake in Crookes Valley Park on a spring morning.

 Swimming takes place at the lake almost every day of the year, despite signage at the site stating "No Swimming".
 Swimmers have been known to break ice in the middle of winter to swim.
 Local swimmers have approached the council various times in attempt to replace the "No Swimming" signs with useful and accurate water safety signage, with help and advice from the Outdoor Swimming Society Inland Access Group.

 On 18 July 2021, a man drowned while swimming in the lake.
 Emergency services arrived on scene but were unable to retrieve him in time.
 The park was then evacuated to make way for a more thorough search.

 Artistic depictions

-The Dam House and Old Great Dam was painted by the artist William Ibbittt and is featured in a photograph from the 1950s in the Frith Collection.
+The Dam House and Old Great Dam was painted by the artist William Ibbitt and is featured in a photograph from the 1950s in the Frith Collection.